Do you wish to grow an easy-going houseplant that boasts multi-colored, attractive leaves and purifies indoor air?

 Once every three years | Propagate via stem cutting, leaf-cutting, and division |

-Provide your Peperomia Ginny anywhere between 7-10 hours of indirect sunlight each day to witness healthy growth.
+Provide your Peperomia Ginny anywhere between 7-10 hours of indirect sunlight and a temperature of 60-80°F daily to witness healthy growth.

 Place them anywhere from windows, door, patio, to the greenhouse but ensure to provide shade as direct sunlight will quickly scorch the leaves.